 Conversely, the adaptation of one of the most famous novels about the depression, Walter Greenwood’s Love On The Dole got vetoed by the BBFC as liable to incite insurrections and only finally got made and released in 1941 - when, with the war industries running, unemployment was no longer a problem.
 The story, though, got an interesting twist with the message that such conditions would not be tolerated after the war, predicting the reforms of the 1945 Labour government with the Welfare State and a commitment to full employment.
 Here, then, some propaganda for the war was inserted in a realist depiction of social conditions.

 Other films tackled the war to boost morale while also providing information and narratives about the contemporary experiences, within the documentary realist format.
 The Second World War was the ‘people’s war’ - the first where women were involved just as much as men, and we can see the two strands coming through.

-Millions Like Us (1943) is the story of a young, single, working class girl going into the munitions factory; while Mrs Miniver (1942) made by William Wyler for MGM, features a middle class wife during the first year of the war.
+Millions Like Us (1943) is the story of a young, single, working-class woman going into the munitions factory; while Mrs Miniver (1942) made by William Wyler for MGM, features a middle-class wife during the first year of the war.
 It was the most successful film of 1942, and not just in Britain, but totally decried by the purist critics of the realist tradition.
-Miniver was seen a Hollywood melodrama and raised the questions of who constructs the stories, whose voice is it?
+Miniver was seen as a Hollywood melodrama and raised the questions of who constructs the stories, whose voice is it?